file-sharing-erp-team/file-sharing/Server/README.md

-# Getting Started with Node js server
+# Getting Started with server

 ## Preparing to launch